dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/06-July-2023/sl-revamp-beta.md

 sidebar_position: 9
 ---

-We are thrilled to announce the re-release of the dbt Semantic Layer, now available in [public beta](#public-beta).
-It revolutionizes data analysis by introducing new semantic components that lay the foundation for effective organization and interaction with data.
+We are thrilled to announce the re-release of the [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl), now available in [public beta](#public-beta).
+It revolutionizes data analysis by introducing:

+- [MetricFlow](/docs/build/about-metricflow) &mdash;  a new way to define metrics in dbt and one of the key components of the dbt Semantic Layer
+- New semantic components like semantic models and metrics, which help lay the foundation for effective organization and interaction with data,
+- Improved governance, enhanced efficiency, and data accessibility
+- New [Semantic Layer APIs](/docs/dbt-cloud-apis/sl-api-overview) to query metrics and build integrations

 With semantics at its core, the dbt Semantic Layer marks a crucial milestone towards a new era of centralized logic and data applications.

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-architecture.jpg" width="95%" title="The universal dbt Semantic Layer connecting to integration tools."/>